ONDC-Official/log-validation-utility/README.md

 **Important Notes**:

-- `on_update` after delivery for feedback/issues
+- Validates seller credentials during transaction
-- Can lead to `on_cancel` for returns
+- `on_update` after delivery for updates
-- Supports post-delivery services
+- Can lead to `on_cancel` if issues found
-- Useful for customer satisfaction tracking
+- Used for seller verification scenarios

-### Flow 019 - P2P with Tracking [v1.2.5 only]
+### Flow 019 - Streamline fulfillment attributes for hyperlocal [v1.2.5 only]

 **Purpose**: Hyperlocal delivery with enhanced live tracking**When to use**: Food delivery, urgent deliveries requiring live tracking**Key characteristics**: